ronnyismael1/CMPE142/Homework/persistent_list/README.md

 Once the program is running, you can use the following commands:

-l: List all the ids and students in the list. a id student_name: Add a student with the given id and name. d id: Delete the student with the given id. f id: Find the student with the given id.
+- `l`: List all the ids and students in the list.
+- `a id student_name`: Add a student with the given id and name.
+- `d id`: Delete the student with the given id.
+- `f id`: Find the student with the given id.